0xjcr/scne/README.md

-run psql postgres and create a db of your own change the db credentials to your own run nodemon index.js
+run psql postgres and create a db of your own change the db credentials to your own run nodemon index.js now its in ts - run "npm run dev"

 in client
 after running npm i